 - It aids in helping menstrual discomfort and menopause.

-Perhaps another of the reasons it was used in the olden days as an additive is the white powdery moss that grows on the heather plant, that the Scots call fog(g), which is known to be a hallucinogenic.
-With theories abounding that it was used by the Druids to commune with the gods, to just being a nice additional intoxicant after a hard day of sheep raiding, it’s doubtable we’ll ever know its true use as the theories are generally unsubstantiated.
+Perhaps another of the reasons it was used in the olden days as an additive is the white powdery moss that grows on the heather plant, which the Scots call fog(g), which is known to be hallucinogenic.
+With theories abounding that it was used by the Druids to commune with the gods, to just being a nice additional intoxicant after a hard day of sheep raiding, it’s doubtful we’ll ever know its true use as the theories are generally unsubstantiated.
 We do know that fog is mentioned in conjunction with heather gathering, with writings from the 1600s and 1700s:

 “Whar I a whalp had aftimes merry been, an’ careless sportit on the fog sae green”